Lane County assistance programs.

 Food aid from Hunger Relief/Food Bank

-- Many families are facing hunger, and the food aid will solicit, collect, warehouse, prepare, transport, record, manage, purchase, and allocate food to support the needs of Eugene and Lane County Residents
+- Many families are facing hunger, and the food aid will solicit, collect, warehouse, prepare, transport, record, manage, purchase, and allocate groceries to support the needs of Eugene and Lane County Residents.

 City of Eugene Homeless Prevention Project